MathStuff/Matrices/README.md

 Matrix.isProjection #Returns True if the matrix is a projection matrix

 Matrix.isZero #Returns True if the all the elements in the matrix is 0

+Matrix.isDefective #Returns True if the nxn matrix has m linearly independent eigenvalues where m<n

 ```
 ##### Statistical properties